LargitData — Enterprise Intelligence & Risk AI Platform

 On-Premise AI Solutions Overview and Comparison — Complete Enterprise Deployment Guide

-As enterprises increasingly prioritize data security and AI autonomy, on-premise AI deployment has become the preferred choice for many organizations.
-This article provides a comprehensive comparison of the leading on-premise AI deployment solutions — including QubicX, Ollama, vLLM, LocalAI, and Text Generation Inference (TGI) — across dimensions such as feature completeness, enterprise readiness, performance, and operational complexity, helping businesses select the solution best suited to their needs.
+As demand for data security and AI autonomy grows, on-premise AI deployment has become the preferred route for many organizations.
+This article compares the mainstream on-premise AI options (QubicX, Ollama, vLLM, LocalAI and SGLang) across feature completeness, enterprise fit, performance and operational complexity, to help you choose the option that suits your organization.

 Mainstream On-Premise AI Solutions Overview and Comparison

-Comparison Item QubicX Ollama vLLM LocalAI TGI
+Comparison Item QubicX Ollama vLLM LocalAI SGLang

 Knowledge Base / RAG Built-in Requires self-integration Requires self-integration Partial support Requires self-integration